-There are many appliances that can unknowingly contribute to steam damage to your kitchen cabinetry.
+There are many appliances we use today in our kitchens that can unknowingly contribute to steam damage to your kitchen cabinetry.
 Some dishwashers feature a side vent to release steam, and this side vent can cause damage to cabinets thanks to its extremely close proximity to base cabinet sidewalls.
 To correct this from happening, ensure your dishwasher is installed properly and allows this steam to escape free and clear of your cabinets.

 Self-cleaning appliances are another culprit of heat damage.
 They emit a huge amount of heat to do their jobs, and because no appliance is truly airtight, intense heat escapes from seals and gaskets and can cause damage to nearby cabinetry and even countertops.

-Lesser thought-of steam damagers are microwaves and in-wall refrigerators.
+Lesser thought-of appliances that contribute to steam damage, are microwaves and in-wall refrigerators.
 Both often feature tilt-up vents to release steam upward which can settle and contribute to premature damage to the bottom of wall mounted cabinets.
 If these vents are positioned too closely to cabinets, they can also contribute to appliance failure due to insufficient airflow.

 Humidity from steam and heat affects all types of wood cabinets by causing them to expand and contract as the level of humidity in the room increases and decreases.
 This temperature swing changes the shape, structural rigidity and even the physical dimensions of wood.
 These potentially damaging traits are even more pronounced on raw, or untreated wood.

-If wood cabinets have the chance to absorb the excess moisture in the air, homeowners should do all they can to dry the wood out, either by increasing the airflow to the area before cooking again, and helping to circulate fresh air.
-Use of dehumidifiers and fans are also a good idea in kitchens that generate their fair share of humidity and heat, but nothing will beat good old fashioned attention to slow and eliminate lasting damage to quality cabinetry.
+If wood cabinets have the chance to absorb the excess moisture in the air, homeowners should do all they can to dry the wood out, either by increasing the airflow to the area before cooking again and helping to circulate fresh air.
+Use of dehumidifiers and fans are also a good idea in kitchens that generate their fair share of humidity and heat, but nothing will beat good old fashioned attention to decrease or even eliminate lasting damage to quality cabinetry.

 Optimal levels of humidity in the kitchen should remain around the 35-50% marker to maintain good control on cabinet damage, and in most cases, once an optimal humidity level is achieved and maintained, signs of damage will lessen or disappear altogether.